Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 • A quick travel guide to the best places to eat in Amsterdam

-A Beginner’s Travel Guide to Amsterdam
+A First-Timer’s Travel Guide to Amsterdam

 What to Expect

 Language.
 The official language of the Netherlands is Dutch.
 However, English is very popular in Amsterdam.
-In fact, due to large number of tourists from all over the world it might be considered the unofficial language of the city.
+In fact, due to the large number of tourists from all over the world it might be considered the unofficial language of the city.

-A Travel Guide to Amsterdam Museums
+Travel Guide to Amsterdam’s Museums

-On top of the beautiful sites and spectacular canals, Amsterdam is regarded as the cultural capital of the Netherlands.
+Apart from its beautiful sites and spectacular canals, Amsterdam is regarded as the cultural capital of the Netherlands.
 Furthermore, it’s home to a variety of world-famous museums.
-Perhaps, unpredictable weather with lots of rain is not the last contributor to such high number of the art galleries and museums in the city.
-Thus, there is a reason why our travel guide suggests spending a rainy day at the Museum Quarter (the Museumplein) in Amsterdam.
-Here in addition to staying dry, visitors can dive into artistic, historical, and cultural world of the city.
-There are some of the museums you don’t want to miss when visiting Amsterdam.
+Perhaps, unpredictable weather with lots of rain is not the last contributor to such a high number of the art galleries and museums in the city.

 • The Van Gogh Museum is an art museum with the world’s largest collection of Van Gogh’s artwork.